piyush1997jagtap/Ecommerce-Store/README.md

 **Backend Architecture**
 ---
-We have have Repository and Unit of Work Pattern to ensure separation of concerns and scalability and reusability of the code.
+We have have Repository and Unit of Work Pattern along with Singleton and Dependency Injection to ensure separation of concerns and scalability and reusability of the code.

 **Database Architecture**
 ---